"Liam" at The Woodruff Arts Center

 About Liam Agans

 Liam began painting regularly in 2014 as part of his physical therapy shortly after he was diagnosed with Duchenne Muscular Dystrophy (DMD).
 Currently, there is no cure for DMD and many boys pass away before their twenties.
 Life expectancy past 35 is rare.
-Play Me Again Pianos hopes that the piano 'Liam' will help raise awareness about Duchennes and the need for research.
+Play Me Again Pianos hopes that the piano 'Liam' will help raise awareness about Duchenne and the need for research.

 Ray and Gretchen's goal is that, "While Duchenne may take his body, it will never steal his joy.
 We are fighting back by creating beauty in the place of sitting in despair."